 "Around the age of 35, I always advise patients to add antioxidants like vitamin C in the morning," says board-certified dermatologist Zenovia Gabriel, M.D.
 She also explains that due to hormonal changes, like pregnancy, many women are more likely to develop melasma.
 As for vitamin C, Biossance Squalane Vitamin C Rose Oil is an elegant option.

 3. Take a smart supplement.

 Your younger years are all about preventive care—making sure your body has all the tools it needs to fight things like inflammation, UV damage, pollution, late nights, you name it.
-One vital way we should be doing that is from the inside: mbg's nr+ supports your body's ability to neutralize oxidative stress.*
+One vital way we should be doing that is from the inside with a skin care supplement.*

 If you don't know, oxidative stress is what happens inside the body when you're exposed to internal or external aggressors, and it wreaks havoc on all parts of your body.
 For the skin, it depletes our natural levels of collagen, elastin, and hyaluronic acid and just generally contributes to premature cell aging.
 If you are better able to manage oxidative stress in the body, you'll fare better long term.